taviso/defermap/README.md

 > Note: This is an `xargs` feature, see `man 1 xargs` for details.

-You simply send `xargs` a `SIGUSR1` to increase the cache size, and a `SIGUSR2` to decrease it.
+You simply send `xargs` a `SIGUSR1` to increase the cache size, and a `SIGALRM` to decrease it.

 ```
 $ pkill --signal SIGUSR1 xargs # increase number of cached xterms
-$ pkill --signal SIGUSR2 xargs # decrease number of cached xterms
+$ pkill --signal SIGALRM xargs # decrease number of cached xterms
 ```

 - I print reminders in my `.bashrc`, so don't want xterms sitting in the